FlowFuse/website/src/blog/2024/08/using-coap-with-node-red.md

 - **node-red-contrib-coap**: Install the `node-red-contrib-coap` package in your Node-RED environment.
 This package provides the CoAP nodes needed for integration.

-For detailed instructions on setting up the Node-RED on your various hardware devices, refer to [Setting up Node-RED on Different Hardware](/node-red/hardware/).
+For detailed instructions on setting up the Node-RED on your various hardware devices, refer to [Setting up Node-RED on Different Hardware](/node-red/hardware/), this section of provides the steps to easily setup Node-RED using [FlowFuse Device agent](\/product/device-agent/).

 ### Setting up the CoAP Server

 Setting up a CoAP server in Node-RED is similar to setting up an HTTP server.
 CoAP uses a request-response model similar to HTTP with methods like GET, POST, DELETE, and PUT, making it straightforward if you're familiar with HTTP servers in Node-RED.

-If you are not fimilier with how to set up HTTP servers in Node-RED, refer to [Creating REST APIs with Node-RED](https://flowfuse.com/node-red/integration-technologies/rest/).
+If you are not fimilier with how to set up HTTP servers in Node-RED, refer to [Creating REST APIs with Node-RED](/node-red/integration-technologies/rest/).

 !["Screenshot showing the settings of the coap-in node"](./images/coap-in-node.png "Screenshot showing the settings of the coap-in node"){data-zoomable}
 _Screenshot showing the settings of the coap-in node_